IntroCSCI/colorvisionproject-koriplague/README.md

 ## Description

-04/21/21: The program asks what values of RGB and if the values are in a specific bound the program will state what kind of color it is, afterwards the code will state 5 more different RGB color values and save both the 5 new and inputed values into 'RGBvalues.txt'.
+05/12/21: The program asks what values of RGB and if the values are in a specific bound the program will state what kind of color it is, afterwards the code will state 5 more different RGB color values and save both the 5 new and inputed values into 'Colors.svg' where an image of the 6 colors will be displayed.

 ### v0.2 Updates